GISRSStudy » GNSS » GAGAN

 GAGAN – GPS Aided GEO Augmented Navigation

-GAGAN (GPS Aided GEO Augmented Navigation) is a Space Based Augmentation System (SBAS) developed by ISRO (Indian Space Research Organisation) and AAI (Airports Authority of India).
-It is provide the best possible navigational services over Indian Air Space.
+GAGAN (GPS Aided GEO Augmented Navigation) is a Space Based Augmentation System (SBAS) developed by ISRO (Indian Space Research Organization) and AAI (Airports Authority of India).
+It is to provide the best possible navigational services over Indian Air Space.

 I. GAGAN – TDS